 The fair value of Class C Units was determined by the Company's Board of Managers based on enterprise valuations performed by management with the assistance of a third-party valuation firm.
-For fiscal year 2022 leading up to the Business Combination and for the year ended September 25, 2021, the Company's total equity value was determined using a combination of the income approach and market approach under the Hybrid Method.
+For the year ended September 25, 2021, the Company's total equity value was determined using a combination of the income approach and market approach under the Hybrid Method.
 Under this approach, a probability-weighted expected return method was applied where two types of future event scenarios were considered: an IPO scenario and a non-IPO scenario for all other potential future exits.
 The relative probabilities between the future exit scenarios were based on an analysis of performance and market conditions at the time, including then-current IPO valuations of similarly situated companies and expectations as to the timing and likely prospects of future event scenarios.
-For the year ended September 26, 2020, the Company's total equity value was determined using the income approach.
+For the years ended September 26, 2020 and September 28, 2019, the Company's total equity value was determined using the income approach.
 Under this approach, total equity value is estimated based on the present value of the Company's future estimated cash flows.
 These future cash flows, including cash flows beyond the forecast period for the residual value, are discounted to their present values using an appropriate discount rate, to reflect the risks inherent in the Company achieving these estimated cash flows.
 The resulting equity value was then allocated to outstanding equity instruments using an option pricing model.